gslaller/gslaller/README.md

 ### Hi there 🦅

 I am _Gurpreet Singh Laller_ from Hamburg, Germany.
-Willing to move to a warmer city.

 - 🔭 I’m currently working on Sensor-Infused SLAM.
 - 🌱 I’m currently learning how to design scalable system(Not needed by the majority of apps😉).